comsechq/sql-restore/readme.md

 ## SQL Restore Utility

-A simple utility to restore a directoy of backup files to a MS SQL Server.
+A command line utility to restore a directoy of backup files to a MS SQL Server.
 Existing databases are dropped if they already exist.

 #### Usage: